Songwriter Resources

 - Gracenote MusicID: A service that CD players use to recognize album names and track information.
 Artists should submit their new CD to Gracenote before the publicity campaign begins to ensure that when fans insert the disc, the track information is correctly pulled down for display.
 To submit your physical CD to Gracenote, insert it into your computer and use software like iTunes (or Apple Music on Mac) to manually enter all album/track details (artist, title, genre, year) and then use the "Submit CD Track Names" feature, ensuring you have an active internet connection for the upload to the Gracenote database.
 Alternatively, if using a digital distributor (CD Baby, TuneCore, DistroKid), they often handle Gracenote submission automatically when you upload your digital files.

-Google Docs (for co-writing and collaboration)
+Google Docs (a spectacular free tool for co-writing and collaboration)

 Websites: